Protect Your Investment With Charleston Property Management

 • Property owners must disclose information to renters regarding who is authorized to act on their behalf, like a property management company, in the lease or rental agreement.

 • Renters have five days under South Carolina law to pay overdue rent or move unless otherwise stipulated in the lease or rental agreement.
+Make sure you are aware of the landlord tenant laws.

 Perform Regular Inspections

 Each time you buy property, you must protect that investment.
 A great way of achieving that goal is by completing regular inspections.
-Completing these inspections ensures your investment property is being maintained according to your requirements and standards!
+Completing these inspections ensures your investment property is maintained according to your requirements and standards!

 Human Hand Filling Rental Contract Form With House Model And Key On Desk